 Unlimited Life: When you form a corporation, its lifespan does not depend on its owners.
 The corporation structure possesses the ability to go on indefinitely.
 This means that in the event that owners pass away or sell their interests, the corporation can continue on unaffected.

-Establishing Credibility: In many ways, corporations enjoy a greater credibility thanks to their longstanding history of stability and success in the business world.
+Establishing Credibility: In many ways, Florida Corporations enjoy a greater credibility thanks to their longstanding history of stability and success in the business world.
 This can benefit businesses with potential customers, vendors, and partners.
 Most banks prefer providing business loans to borrowers that utilize an incorporated business structure.
 Additionally, it is easier to raise capital through the sale of stock.